DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 * basic chart: Gets you started rendering a basic [Domo Phoenix] bar chart.

-* map chart: Aets you started rendering a [Domo Phoenix] world map chart.
+* map chart: Gets you started rendering a [Domo Phoenix] world map chart.

 * sugarforce: Creates an app with multiple screens; it shows how to handle tabbing between screens, database CRUD operations, and more.